mariebiscuit/mancala/README.md

 - `Player`: An abstract sig that is either `Player1` or `Player2` to represent the two players in play.

 ### Preds
-Our model also has the following `preds`:
+**Game-modeling Predicates**: Predicates that constrain the structure of the game
-- `wellformed`: Sets up th sensible physical stucture of the game
+- `wellformedPockets`: Sets up the correct physical structure of the Mancala board
     - All players have one mancala and have an equal number of pockets;
     - All pockets are connected to each other in a cycle;
     - A consecutive half of pockets belongs to one player and the other consecutive half belongs to another;
     - Pockets that are not mancalas have the correct opposites;
-    - There are non-negative number of marbles in any holding structure (in hand or pockets);.
-    - It is someone's turn in every game state.
+- `wellformedBoards`: Defines physically sensible values for each Board state: mainly that all marbles counts are non-negative.
 - `init`: Sets up the starting state, with Integer parameter `n`
     - Player 1 starts first;
     - There are no marbles in hand or in any of the Mancalas;
     - All non-mancala pockets have the same `n` number of marbles.
-- `final`: Sets up the endgame state
-    - All marbles are in mancalas.
+- `final`: Defines the endgame state as that all marbles are in mancalas.
+- `move`: Predicate for a valid move between `pre` and `post` `Board` states.
+Most of our game logic lies in this predicate.
+It is a valid move if it is one of the events described above in the `bnext` field of the `Board` sig.
+- `trace`: With some `init` board, the sequence of boards is connected by valid moves

+#### **Investigative Predicates**: Predicates to use in TestExpects to test satisfiability of certain properties
+- `reachableEnd` There exists some board that is a `final` board.
+- `stealingHappened` At some transition between boards, a "stealing" event happened (i.e. a player landed in their own empty pocket and cleared out the opposite pocket into their mancala.

+#### **Helper Predicates**
 - `playerNoMarbles`: Helper predicate that for whether for a certain `Board` state, the player with the turn has no more marbles in pockets,
 - `changeTurnKeepBoard`: Helper predicate for whether a given `pre` and `post` state have no difference except that the turn has changed.
 - `otherPockUnchanged`: Helper predicate for whether, except for one specified `Pocket`, all other pockets are unchanged between `pre` and `post` Boards

-- `move`: Predicate for a valid move between `pre` and `post` `Board` states.
-Most of our game logic lies in this predicate.
-It is a valid move if it is one of the events described above in the `bnext` field of the `Board` sig.
-- `traces`: Predicate for a valid flow of game from start to end: that there is a starting state, ending state, and  every state in between is connected by a valid `move` to their next state.
-    - Takes an integer parameter `n` to pass into `init`
+#### **Convenience Predicates**
+- `wellformed`: Combines `wellformedPockets` and `wellformedBoards`
+- `fullGame[i]`: Combines `init[i]` and `reachableEnd` (i.e., a game start to end)

 ### Remarks on Design Choices
-1. Events: We define each atomic event in our sequence of states as a change in some property of the game state, rather than using the start and end of player turns to define an event.
+1. **Events**: We define each atomic event in our sequence of states as a change in some property of the game state, rather than using the start and end of player turns to define an event.
     - We considered using the latter, but this would involve intermediately computing all the changes and making the accumulated updates to the Board.
 This was substantially more difficult since turns are of variable length and may involve multiple conditionals depending on the number of marbles the player picks up, and where they end.
     - The former method allowed us to model the game succesfully state-to-state without requiring complex intermediate computations.
     - However, decoupling turns from 'events' means our model loses the ability to quickly answer some interesting questions about the game which are related to turns: for instance, count the minimum turns a player can take to win.
-2. 'Do-Nothing' moves: Our `move` predicate consideres the change of turn without changing anything else on the board as a valid event.
+2. **'Do-Nothing' moves**: Our `move` predicate consideres the change of turn without changing anything else on the board as a valid event.
     - We need this to account for cases mid-game where one player runs out of marbles for their turn before the other player.
 The other player should be able to continue.
     - However, this also means that depending on the number of `Boards` indicated in the `run` statement, after both players run out of marbles Sterling will generate "padding" `Boards` where nothing happens except the `turn` changing, until the number of `Boards` are met.
     - For this reason, our model can investigae the lower bound of `Board`s required, but not the upper bound.